 - SaaS appeals to companies that have been unable to acquire the sophisticated applications of the past, those who have grown tired of the complexities and costs of premise-based applications, and others who have outgrown the capabilities of their existing applications.

-Is SaaS right for your business?
+Why is SaaS right for your growing business?
 Three leading attributes of Software-as-a-Service include:

 Storage capabilities: SaaS gives businesses the opportunity to free storage space on work computers by storing data elsewhere – the cloud.
 This also means that businesses can use that free space to install detail-intensive programs such as CAD software, portfolio builders, and architecture tools that take up large amounts of space.